fbpx

 According to analysis, Ericsson has improved their depth of prior art search in the past few years; however, it still has much to cover to reach the level of Qualcomm.

-If the IP counsel of Ericsson had spent some time and money on studying existing prior art as Qualcomm did, its grant to rejection ratio would be far less, leading to a better prosecution strength and in turn saving more time and money in prosecution activity.
+If the IP counsel of Ericsson had spent time and money on studying existing prior art as Qualcomm did, its grant-to-rejection ratio would have been far less, leading to a better prosecution strength and, in turn, saving more time and money in prosecution activity.

-Related Read: How Patent Examiner Analytics can save your time and money?
+Related Read: How can Patent Examiner Analytics save you time and money?

 Also, if you were wondering what depth of prior art stands for, here’s a definition:

-“The depth of prior art statistically reveals the number of rejections of an application on the basis of prior art located by an examiner.
-It is also a strong indicator of the lack of search done by an organization prior to filing an application.”
+“The depth of prior art statistically reveals the number of rejections of an application based on prior art located by an examiner.
+It is also a strong indicator of the lack of search done by an organization before applying.”

 Claim strength

-Just when we were about to conclude that most of Ericsson’s rejections were because of lack of a proper prior art search, the claim strength analysis proved our first assumption right.
+Just when we were about to conclude that most of Ericsson’s rejections were because of a lack of a proper prior art search, the claim strength analysis proved our first assumption correct.

-Ericsson indeed filed broad claims causing a spike in the number of rejections.
-Though it was just a speculation, such theories could either be proved right or rejected on the basis of the statistics.
-It solves one problem – It eliminates hypothesis formed to explain certain situations.
+Ericsson indeed filed broad claims, causing a spike in the number of rejections.
+Though it was just a speculation, such theories could be proved right or rejected based on the statistics.
+It solves one problem – It eliminates the hypothesis formed to explain certain situations.

 There’s no more – “This might be the case.”